 The TCL 40-inch 1080p SmartLED Roku TV ’40S325′ comes with a black body, a slim and modern design, and a surprisingly large number of features.
 With over 500,000 movies and TV episodes, the TV also comes with a simple remote and three HDMI inputs.
 You can even watch free over-the-air HD content if you wish.

-In our testing, both TVs were very close to each other, with the Vizio displaying a slight advantage.
+Both TVs were very close in our testing, with the Vizio displaying a slight advantage.
 The Vizio had a higher contrast ratio and deeper black levels, and the TCL lacked that feature.
-The Vizio exhibited superior colour accuracy, but neither was as good as the TCLs.
+The Vizio exhibited superior colour accuracy, but neither was as good as the TCL’s.
 Ultimately, we recommend the TCL 40-inch 1080p SmartLED Roku TV -40S325 2019 Model Black TCL 40-inch 1080p Smart Ultra-HD LED Roku TV ’40S325′ (2017)

 The TCL 40-inch 1080p SmartLED Roku TV is a great choice for anyone looking for a smart TV.
 It has an advanced refresh rate, dual-band Wi-Fi, and a sleek modern design.
 The ‘Simple Intuitive Interface’ allows you to access thousands of streaming channels.
-There are more than 500,000 TV episodes and movies available to stream, and you can watch live sports.
+More than 500,000 TV episodes and movies are available to stream, and you can watch live sports.
 The ‘Simple Intune’ menu makes finding content easy.